rkt/rkt/Documentation/rkt-vs-other-projects.md

 rkt can download, cryptographically verify, and run application container images.
 It is not designed to run "full system images" but instead individual applications such as web apps, databases, or caches.
-As rkt does not have a centralized daemon it can be integrated with init systems such as upstart and systemd. rkt can optionally use lkvm as an additional security measure over a Linux container, at a slight cost to performance and flexibility; this feature can be configured using the [lkvm (aka Clear Containers) stage1](running-lkvm-stage1.md).
+As rkt does not have a centralized daemon it can be integrated with init systems such as upstart and systemd. rkt can optionally use lkvm or qemu-kvm as an additional security measure over a Linux container, at a slight cost to performance and flexibility; this feature can be configured using the [kvm (aka Clear Containers) stage1](running-lkvm-stage1.md).